 Hatch Chile is special.
 It is about this place, soil type, water, climate, sunlight, angle of the sun… all the things which affect plant growth and ultimately the extraordinary Chile flavor.
 Over eons of time the Hatch Valley has been under oceans, the site of volcanoes, the rising and falling of mountains and the flow of rivers.
 Today the valley is blessed with soil and climate ideal for agriculture.

-In the modern era, channelization and dams along the Rio Grande have created a beneficial water resource that, with ground water, supports chile, pecans, onions and others seasonal crops.
+In the modern era, channelization and dams along the Rio Grande have created a beneficial water resource that, with ground water, supports Chile, pecans, onions, and others seasonal crops.
 Farmers have learned good management techniques to keep the soil rich in nutrients for their crops.

-Some of their chiles are harvested green, others are left to ripen and dry on the bush.
-The bush-dried chiles are darker and have a deeper flavor than mechanically dried chile pods.
+You can choose your heat level in green Chiles during the harvest season and or year ‘round from among sauces, salsas and jarred roasted Chiles, in Green and Red options.
+Some of the Chiles are harvested green, others are left to ripen and dry on the bush.
+On-the-bush-dried-Chile is darker and has a deeper flavor than mechanically dried Chile pods.
 That makes a difference you can both see and taste in their specialty sauces.